Irrawaddy Dolphin

 Habits and Lifestyle

 Irrawaddy dolphins are highly social animals.
-However, compared pods of other dolphins, groups of this species are smaller, usually containing 3 - 6 individuals.
+However, compared to pods of other dolphins, groups of this species are smaller, usually containing 3-6 individuals.
 Coming to the surface, these curious animals are known to look around and explore the surrounding area.
 As opposed to other dolphins, they are not very active, swimming slowly with sluggish movements.
-As they come to the surface to breath, only the top of the head is seen; once appearing on the surface, they immediately dive back.
-As a matter of fact, only 14% of all surfacings include playful behavior such as rolling, splashing, limb waving and slapping.
+As they come to the surface to breathe, only the top of the head is seen; once appearing on the surface, they immediately dive back.
+As a matter of fact, only 14% of all surfacings include playful behavior such as rolling, splashing, limb waving, and slapping.
 They usually surface twice before diving.
 When disturbed, Irrawaddy dolphins, living in Chilka Lake swim onto a sand bar and roll around.
-Every day, these diurnal dolphins travel from the Semayang Lake in eastern Borneo to the Mahakam River, coming back to the lake in the evening.
+Every day, these diurnal dolphins travel from Semayang Lake in eastern Borneo to the Mahakam River, coming back to the lake in the evening.
+Irrawaddy dolphins communicate with each other through a wide variety of clicks and buzzing calls, helping them identify individuals.

 Group name